kunschg/Automated_Essay_Scoring/README.md

 1. Clone the repository.

-2. Go to [https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300](https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300) and download the file untitled GoogleNews-vectors-negative300.bin.
+2. Go to [https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300](https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300) and download the file entitled GoogleNews-vectors-negative300.bin.
 Then, put it in a "data" folder located at the root of the directory.

 3. Run [data_preprocessing.ipynb](data_preprocessing.ipynb) to generate the relevant datasets.